What is an Open Platform?

 FHIR works well for the transfer of a small number of high value pieces of data (like medications and allergies) but lacks semantic coherence and won’t scale to provide full semantic interoperability (i.e. the ability to exchange all information within the scope of two systems with no loss of fidelity, context and provenance).

-inidus have already built a FHIR connector for openEHR and are committed to supporting normative FHIR profiles published by INTEROPen.
+inidus have already built an open source FHIR connector for openEHR

 For an in-depth discussion about issues with FHIR and a comparison with openEHR, refer to this series of blogs from Thomas Beale.